kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 4. If allocation itself is failing for the pod's claims with errors indicating that the optional node preparation feature is disabled in the scheduler, verify that the `DRAOptionalNodePreparation` feature gate is enabled in the scheduler/allocator components.
-5. If it is `true` but the kubelet is still trying to contact the plugin, verify that the `DRAOptionalNodePreparation` feature gate is enabled on the target kubelet.
-If the feature gate is disabled, the kubelet will ignore the `true` setting and attempt to contact a driver plugin.
+5. If pod admission fails with a `DRAOptionalNodePreparationDisabled` error, verify that the `DRAOptionalNodePreparation` feature gate is enabled on the target kubelet.
+6. If a terminating pod was deleted and skipped cleanup, verify if it had `SkipNodeUnprepare: true` in its allocation result, which allows bypassing cleanup even when the feature gate is disabled.
-6. If resource preparation succeeded (skipped) but the container fails to start or run because of missing hardware access, verify that the `ResourceSlice` was not misconfigured.
+7. If resource preparation succeeded (skipped) but the container fails to start or run because of missing hardware access, verify that the `ResourceSlice` was not misconfigured.
 If the device actually requires node-local prep, `SkipNodePrepare` must be set to `false` (or omitted).